chris050200/Induction-3D-Printer/README.md

 # Induction 3D Metal Printer
 A 3d printer nozzle assembly capable of FDM printing aluminum using induction heating.
 Total materials cost for nozzle assembly is only ~100$.
+This is designed to be retrofitted onto an existing printer for testing/ experimentation.

 ![Screenshot](Screenshot3.jpg)